artsy/studio/README.md

 _This is mostly a thought exercise, proceed with caution_

-Every artist needs a studio and this is ours.
+Every artist needs a space to create.
+This is ours.

 We apply keystrokes instead of brushstrokes and paint in pixels instead of pigments so our studio is adapted to this medium.